-The Western Australian Freedom of Information Act 1992 (the FOI Act) gives any member of the public a right to access government documents (subject to some limitations).
+The Freedom of Information Act 1992 (FOI Act) gives the public a right to access documents held by government agencies, including the Art Gallery of Western Australia (AGWA), subject to some limitations.

 PO Box 8349

 Perth Business Centre WA 6849

 When you submit your application, you must provide as much information as possible and clearly describe the documents you would like to access, including any additional information relevant to your request, such as information relating to a specific incident, subject matter and date ranges.
 Your application must also include an address in Australia for the Department to send you notices under the FOI Act.

 If you are applying for access to documents containing personal information that is just about you, your application must be accompanied by a copy of a primary identification document, such as a driver’s licence or passport.